 I want the original article to contain a list of best practices, not a list of things not to do.
 So, I’ve trimmed the Git commit worst practices parts out of it and decided to list them here.

-Git commit anti-patterns
+Git commit message examples

 What makes a bad Git commit message?
 What are some things developers shouldn’t do?
 Here’s my top 10 list: